tvacare/portfolio/content/posts/books/book1/test.md

 It's always possible to achieve more and to learn more, that's one of the things that I like the most about technology: it is constantly changing and evolving and so should we.

-Summarising, this is a great book with some very useful tips for good practices in Software Development that in fact every programmer should know.
+Summarising, this is a good book with some useful tips for good practices in Software Development that in fact every programmer should know and it's also an easy read.